LimeChain/etherlime/README.md

 	const result = await contractWrapper.verboseWaitForTransaction(transferTransaction.hash, 'Transfer Ownership');
 ```

+### Working with previously deployed contracts

 Sometimes you want to work with already deployed contract.
 The deployer object allows you to wrap such an deployed contract by it's address and continue using the power of the wrapper object.
+The function you can use to achieve this is `wrapDeployedContract(contract, contractAddress)`.

 **Example**
 ```